-It is a common misconception that Managua is the country’s oldest city.
+It is a common misconception that Managua is the country’s oldest city because it’s the capital.
 It’s not… the oldest city is actually Granada.
-As the earliest established colonial city on the mainland, Granada is filled with tons of history.
+It was the earliest established colonial city on the mainland, so Granada is filled with tons of history.
 You can also enjoy tons of authentic restaurants, fun bars, and exotic nature reserves.

 Where does the name Nicaragua come from?

-The name “Nicaragua” can be dissected into two parts: “Nicarao” and “agua”.
+To begin with, the name “Nicaragua” can be dissected into two parts: “Nicarao” and “agua”.
 Nicarao refers to the name of the tribe living on the shores of Lake Nicaragua before the country was taken over by Spaniards.
-Agua means “water” in Spanish, which is fitting since the land is filled with lakes, rivers, and surrounded by ocean.
+Agua means “water” in Spanish.
+Which is fitting since the land is filled with lakes, rivers, and surrounded by ocean.

 What are the popular destinations in Nicaragua?

 The most popular tourist destinations in the country are Granada, Leon, San Juan del Sur, Isla de Ometepe, Managua, and the Corn Islands.
-If your main goal is a beach getaway, Little Corn Island in the Caribbean is the only place for you.
+So if your main goal is a beach getaway, Little Corn Island in the Caribbean is the only place for you.

 - Lowest crime rate in Central America by a long shot.